bdpiccolo/ACNC-DAME/Instructions/Differential-Abundance_Dame.md

 	* Only rendered if Wald Test is selected in *Select Negative Binomial Regression Test* widget above.

-	* If there are only 2 factor levels in an experimental group, then widget will only provide a single pairwise comparison.
+	* If there are only 2 factor levels in an experimental group, then the widget will only provide a single pairwise comparison.

 	* If there are > 2 factor levels in an experimental group, then the widget will provide all potential pairwise comparisons.